VatsalSy/RemindersSync/README.md

 #### How It Works

-1. **Task Scanning**:
+1. **Initial Processing**:
-   - Scans Apple Reminders (excluding specified lists)
-   - Scans `_AppleReminders.md`
+   - Scans `_AppleReminders.md` for tasks without IDs
-   - Maintains unique IDs for each task
+   - Creates these tasks in Apple Reminders' Inbox
+   - Removes them from the markdown file

-2. **Completion Sync**:
+2. **Main Sync**:
-   - If a task is marked complete in either system, it's marked complete in both
+   - Scans all remaining tasks in both systems
-   - Syncs status bidirectionally
+   - Syncs completion status bidirectionally
+   - Maintains list organization
+   - Preserves due dates

 3. **Task Organization**:
    - Tasks are organized by their list in Apple Reminders